Operation Crossbow (film): Plot

 In 1943, Nazi Germany is developing the V-1 flying bomb and V-2 rocket.
 Technical issues with the V-1 lead the Germans to create a crewed version for flight testing, but the test pilots die flying it.
 Eventually, aviator Hanna Reitsch successfully flies the prototype, and realises that mechanical shifting of the missile's weight and change of speed requires the trim controls to be changed.

 Winston Churchill is concerned about a rumoured flying bomb and orders Duncan Sandys, his son-in-law and a minister, to investigate.
 Sandys is convinced by intelligence and photo-reconnaissance reports that they exist, but scientific advisor Professor Lindemann dismisses the reports.
 Bomber Command launches a raid on Peenemünde to destroy the rocket complex.

-The Germans move production underground to the Mittelwerk in Southern Germany and progress to develop the more deadly V-2 rocket.
+The Germans move production underground to the Mittelwerk factory in Southern Germany and progress to develop the more deadly V-2 rocket.
 The head of British intelligence learns that engineers are being recruited across occupied Europe and decides to infiltrate the factory.
 He finds three volunteers, American, Dutch, and British, all experienced engineers who speak fluent German or Dutch.
 They are hastily trained and sent to Germany, given identities of dead men.
 Amongst the volunteers interviewed but not selected is a British officer named Bamford, who is later revealed as a German undercover agent.

 After the agents parachute into occupied Europe, the British learn that one of them, Robert Henshaw, has been given the identity of a Dutch sailor who is wanted by German police for murder, Jakob Bijus.
 He is arrested but agrees to act as an informant for the Germans.
 However, he is recognised by Bamford, who has returned to Germany.
 Refusing to reveal his mission, Henshaw is shot after refusing to co-operate.

 Nora, the wife of the man (Erik van Ostamgen), whom USAAF Lieutenant John Curtis is impersonating, visits the hotel where she believes her husband is staying, to obtain full custody of their children.
 After Curtis gains her silence with a promise to free her and leaves for the factory, Nora is killed by another agent, Frieda, who was undercover as the hotel check-in lady.